 Due to the intense heat, most people living in Dubai opt for the air conditioned taxis and public transport.
 If you do want your own car, you can often get good deals from expats leaving the country, looking to make a quick sale.

 Tip 65 – if you’re travelling by the Metro, keep in mind that there are different carriages for different types of travel.
 If you’re male, avoid the women and children only cabin!
 If you’ve paid for standard travel, don’t get in the luxury Gold cabin!
 You’ll be fined for being in the wrong class.
 Prices are low by Western standards, so we’d recommend paying the bit extra to travel in Gold – especially on hot, sweaty days.

 Tip 66.
 Passengers are permitted to carry 2 items of luggage on a Metro train (one large suitcase and one piece of hand baggage).
 Eating, chewing and drinking are not allowed.Pribi from our Dubai Office

-Tip 95.
-Getting a new mobile number in Dubai is easy.
-You can set up a new pre-paid number with a visitor’s visa which can last up to 60 days until you have your residency visa finalised.
-You can then set up a contract if you prefer.
-There are 2 mobile service providers in the UAE, Etisalat and Du.
+Tip 95 – Getting a phone is easy.
+You can set up a pre-paid number for 60 days using a visitor’s visa until your residency visa is finalised, then you can sort out a proper contract.
+There’re 2 mobile service providers in the UAE – Etisalat and Du.

-Tip 100.
-If you don’t already have a router for your home internet connection, it’s advisable to check out an electronics store to buy your own as this usually works out cheaper than buying one directly from the ISP.
+Tip 100 – If there isn’t already a router for your home internet connection, it’s worth looking in electronics stores and buying your own – it’s normally cheaper than buying one straight from the service provider.